top of page

 Marie was elected to West Dunbartonshire Council in 2003 and served on the Council for 19 years.

-Marie was selected as the SNP’s candidate for the Clydebank & Milngavie constituency in the Scottish Parliament Election.
+Marie was selected as the SNP’s candidate for the Clydebank & Milngavie constituency in the 2021 Scottish Parliament Election.
 In May 2021, she was elected as the constituency’s first female MSP.
+She is now seeking to be re-elected as the constituency’s Member of the Scottish Parliament on 7th May 2026.

 Parliamentary Activities